Internships

 Mission

 The Math Agency’s mission is to close educational gaps in public schools.
 The research is clear: giving students from disadvantaged backgrounds a good education is one of the most powerful things we can do to improve social mobility.
 Unfortunately, less than 1 in 3 students in Washington public schools meet basic math standards, and the numbers are far lower for students from disadvantaged backgrounds.
 The Math Agency is focused on making measurable progress to change this.
-During the last three years, students in our program doubled their academic growth, and one of our partner schools has become the #1 high-need school in the state for math achievement.
+During the last four years, students in our program have doubled their academic growth, and our partner schools have significantly outperformed their higher income peers.

 Description